 Wake up, drink a glass of room temp water with a splash of apple cider vinegar to rehydrate.
 Green tea.

-Breakfast: organic sausages with chard, or eggs poached over a bed of greens (kale and chard; spinach can be an irritant).
+Breakfast: organic sausages with chard, or scrambled eggs with red pepper & greens (kale and chard; spinach is a FODMAP in higher quantities).

 Lunch: nightshade free meat sauce under roasted spaghetti squash (mmmmm, see recipe, below).
 Keeps well for days!